 We had a few months to get buying the gear we would need; the main things being: good 4 season sleeping bags and good quality dry bags to protect our gear while on the water!

-The plan was to spend a couple of days in Iceland before the connecting flight to Greenland.
+The plan was to visit Greenland from Iceland after spending a couple of days in Iceland.
 In Greenland we would stay one night at the local hotel and the following morning we’d get the gear together and head off.
 We had planned to kayak for three days and three nights leaving from the town of Narsarsuaq and arriving at the town of Narsaq approximately 65km down the fjord camping along the way.
 Wild camping is legal anywhere in Greenland unless its fenced off farm land so the country was our oyster!

 Our flight with Air Iceland Connect was cancelled due to poor weather in Narsarsuaq on the Saturday afternoon.
 At first this came as a real disappointment and with limited time in Greenland planned already we worried it would have a big impact on our plans.
 Luckily the airline quickly rescheduled the flight for early the next morning.
 They provided a bus transfer to Reykjavik along with a nice hotel and a lovely free dinner.
 So we enjoyed seeing the city for free and flew to Greenland with no problems early the next day.

 The views from the plane as we approached Narsarsuaq were spectacular.
 The plane had to manoeuvre at close range to the mountains, and our excitement grew as icebergs came in to view along with glaciers and snow covered peaks.
 The landing was a little alarming as the runway is a few feet from the edge of the Fjord.